Mehsbed/Nuke_Rooftop_Images_Segmentation/README.md

         └── ...
 ```

-**Dataset Requirements:**
+**Requirements:**
-- Images should be in RGB format (.tif, .jpg, .png, etc.)
+- Images in RGB format (.tif, .jpg, .png work fine)
-- Labels should be grayscale masks (.tif, .png, etc.)
+- Labels as grayscale masks
-- Label files should follow naming: `{image_name}_label.tif`
+- Label naming: `{image_name}_label.tif`
-- Labels should have pixel values: 0 (background), 255 (rooftop)
+- Label values: 0 for background, 255 for rooftop
-- Recommended image size: 256×256 pixels (will be resized automatically)
+- Images will be resized to 256x256 automatically

 ## 💻 Usage